Joe Biden Says Donald Trump Is Trying To ‘Hijack This Election’

 “President Trump is trying to hijack this election,” he tweeted.
 “We cannot let him get away with it.”

 In addition to Trump, his personal lawyer Rudi Giuliani is pushing the conspiracy theory that Democrats were involved in manipulating the 2016 election with the help of Ukraine.
 He has also been making purportedly misleading comments about the Bidens and their work in Ukraine.

 In particular, Trump’s camp is suggesting that Biden was responsible for the firing of Ukraine’s top prosecutor, Viktor Shokin.
-According to the theory, Shokin was investigating Ukrainian natural gas company Burisma, of which Hunter sat on the board during his father’s time as Vice President.
+According to the theory, Shokin was investigating Ukrainian natural gas company Burisma, of which Hunter sat on the board during his father’s time as vice president.

 In response, Biden’s campaign sent out a letter to all major TV networks urging them to stop booking Giuliani.